Adelahpaul/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

- README file for if else, loop and functions
+ learnig if else, loop and functions